Colorado C-PACE Services to Mortgage Holders

 - Collateral value

 Given the cash flow generating characteristics of C-PACE projects, over one hundred mortgage lenders nationwide have consented to C-PACE projects as of October 2015.
-See a list of consenting lenders below from a PACENow December 2016 Study.
+Click here to view list of C-PACE Consenting Financial Institutions from PACENow Lender Consent Study.

 - Increasing borrower’s repayment ability